The £80k Trussell Trust Rebrand

 Eighty thousand pounds can sound like a lot depending on your context.
 But the truth is that for an organisation of the size and significance of Trussell, a process like this could (and often would) have costed much more.

-(They were able to minimise the project costs by working with agencies who could combine charity rates with a track record of working with organisations committed to positive.
+They were able to minimise the project costs by working with agencies who could combine charity rates with a track record of working with organisations committed to positive impact.
 Furthermore, they made this a sustainable project by phasing the roll-out of the rebrand across the charity over several years.
-Nice.)
+Nice.

 The rebranding has been launched amid record demand for the charity’s services…